Proless/Mukhtabar/proxmox/README.md

    source /etc/network/interfaces.d/*
    ```

+   > 💡 Make a note of your network interface name (e.g., 'enp1s0').
+This name may vary depending on your hardware and installation.

 3. Replace the content with the following configuration to add two more interfaces for the OPNsense VM.
 You can set `vmbr0` to use DHCP for portability, allowing "plug and play" in any network with a properly configured router.

    ```bash